Studies have shown that 85% of the women who started out with me eventually moved on to more serious men.

 So there it was again.

 Still, Jane was a wake-up call.
-From that day forward, if anyone asked what my plans for the future were, I would make something up.
+From that day forward, if anyone asked what my plans were for the future, I would make something up.

 In time I did find a job.
 I told Melanie about it over the phone.
 “I’m working at Taco Bell.”

 “Why is it perfect for me?”